Rick's Free Auto Repair Advice

 Notice the pores in the sintered bronze bearing.
 That’s where the oil hides out

 In a traditional starter, the solenoid does double duty; it moves the pinion gear into mesh with the flywheel teeth while also acting as the power switch to deliver battery power to the starter motor.
-Start stop solenoid have only a single job; move the pinion gear into mesh with the flywheel.
+Start stop solenoids have only a single job, to move the pinion gear into mesh with the flywheel.
 The power switching is done by other means.
-This eliminates the arcing and pitting on electrical contacts in a traditional starter.
+This eliminates the arcing and pitting on electrical contacts that occurs in a traditional starter.

-Instead of using the solenoid to switch power, start stop starters use a dedicated power switching mechanism, so if it fails, the entire starter doesn’t require service.
+Instead of using the solenoid to switch power, the system uses a dedicated power switching mechanism, so if it fails, the solenoid doesn’t require service.
 Since the solenoid doesn’t have to hold contacts against one another during cranking, the solenoid in a start stop starters requires far less power to operate, which also reduces overall current requirements for cranking.

 Beefed up traditional starter